krobelus/rate-experiments/README.md

 The rest of this paper is organized as follows: In [the following section][2.
-Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability, checking algorithms, the problem with reason deletions and existing checkers.
-After establishing novel terminology in [the following section][3.
-Two Kinds of Reason Deletions], our first contribution, a proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 4][4.
+Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability, checking algorithms, the problem with unique reason deletions and existing checkers.
+Our first contribution, a proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 3][3.
 Solvers].
-The SICK format along our extension will be described in [Section 5][5.
+The SICK format along our extension will be described in [Section 4][4.
 SICK Format].
-The third contribution will be discussed in [Section 6][6.
-Checker Implementation] with experimental results being presented in [the following section][7.
+The third contribution will be discussed in [Section 5][5.
+Checker Implementation] with experimental results being presented in [the following section][6.
 Experimental Evaluation].
-Finally, we draw a [conclusion][8.
-Conclusion] and give outlook on [future work][9.
+Finally, we draw a [conclusion][7.
+Conclusion] and give outlook on [future work][8.
 Future Work] in the area of proof-checking.

 2. Preliminaries
 ================